keithmburu/courses/2020-compling/syllabus.md

 ### Course Structure

 Due to the coronavirus pandemic, this course will be entirely online.
-The course will also be largely "flipped."
+The course will also be somewhat (not entirely) "flipped."
 This means that, prior to class time, students are expected to watch lectures and complete the required readings.
 During the lecture time, then, students will come prepared with questions, which will be submitted beforehand.
 Participation in the class discussion board will also be mandatory.
 The course [schedule](schedule.md) is preliminary and subject to change as the semester progresses.
+Some lectures may not be flipped (such as the first ones).

 If students cannot attend lectures due to circumstances beyond their control, they should notify the professor so that we can find an alternative arrangement.